Tozex/Smart-Contract-Library/contracts/MultiSigWallet/Read me Multisig.md

 #### Function getTransactionIds()

-This function checks the data of spendable transaction (is the transaction id is include between "from" and "to", is the transaction pending, is the transaction executed).
+This function checks the data of spendable transaction (is the transaction id include between "from" and "to", is the transaction pending, is the transaction executed).
 This function returns the transactions that corresponds to the parameters.

 #### Functions on onERC721Received(), onERC1155Received(),and onERC1155BatchReceived()